Bachelor of Arts: Canada

 Education in Canada is controlled by the provinces and can be very different depending on the province.
 While all Canadian universities offer four-year degrees, it is not uncommon, depending on the province and the university for a three-year general degree to also be offered as an option.
 In many universities and colleges, Bachelor of Arts degrees are differentiated either as BA or as honours BA degrees.
-Honours programs require more education than non-honours programs, typically a specialization beyond the requirements of a BA, and can often be used as a gateway to a PhD program, bypassing a master's degree.
+Honours programs require more education than non-honours programs, typically a specialization beyond the requirements of a BA, and can sometimes be used as a gateway to a PhD program, bypassing a master's degree.

 In Québec, BA degrees generally last three years, because the fourth year is replaced by CEGEP education (which fills the gap between Secondary V, the last year of high school, and the first year of university).
 However, four-year programs exist for students having completed 12 (instead of 13) years of education prior to being admitted to university.

 United States

 Along with the Bachelor of Science (BS), the Bachelor of Arts (BA) is the most commonly granted degree in the United States.
-A BA degree is earned after the completion of four years of undergraduate college level study.
+A BA degree is usually earned after the completion of four years of undergraduate college level study.

-Some universities in the United States abbreviate the degree as "AB" or "AB", derived from the Latin title Artium Baccalaureatus.
-AB degrees are particularly associated with Ivy League institutions and other universities with historical ties to Latin academic traditions—such as Harvard, Princeton, Brown, and Stanford.
-These schools use the AB designation to distinguish their degree from the more common Bachelor of Arts (BA).
-The use of Latin terminology underscores their heritage and the prestige of their academic programs.
-Additionally, the study of Greek and Latin has traditionally been a fundamental component of the undergraduate curriculum at these institutions.
+Some universities in the United States abbreviate the degree as "AB" or "A.B.", derived from the Latin title Artium Baccalaureatus.
+AB degrees are particularly associated with Ivy League institutions and other universities with historical ties to Latin academic traditions—such as Harvard, Princeton, Brown, the University of Chicago, WashU, and Bryn Mawr College.
+These schools use the AB (or A.B.) designation to distinguish their degree from the more common Bachelor of Arts (BA).
+The use of Latin terminology underscores their heritage and the prestige of their academic programs, where the study of Greek and Latin had traditionally been a fundamental component of the undergraduate curriculum at these institutions.
+The College of Charleston also offers the A.B. degree as an option with the requirement that students demonstrate proficiency in either Latin or Greek.